jason2506/dict/README.md

 conan_basic_setup()
 ```

-which will setup necessary CMake variables for finding installed libraries and related files.
+This will setup necessary CMake variables for finding installed libraries and related files.

 Now, you can use `find_package()` and `target_link_libraries()` commands to locate and link the package.
 For example,